The complete guide to the best things to do in Vancouver, Canada!

 Spanning over 18 acres, the market boasts over 100 food stalls and 200 retailers throughout, focusing mainly on Asian flavours.

-With a large Asian population, the founder of the market has brought all the tastes of Asia to Vancouver with a few additions of North American flavours.
+With a large Asian population, the founder of the Richmond Night Market has brought all the tastes of Asia to Vancouver with a few additions of North American flavours.

 Everything you’ll find here is delicious beyond belief.

 There are also carnival-style games and amusements on offer at the Night Market making it the perfect night out when visiting Vancouver.

 - Hours: Friday 7pm – 12am, Sat/Sun 6pm – 12am, Monday 7pm – 11pm

 If you ask a local what one of the top things to do in Vancouver is, they will likely reply with “escape to the cove.”

 Deep Cove is located on the Northside of Vancouver and is a great place to find yourself in nature.

 This is the perfect place to get out on the calm waters of the Burrard inlet in a kayak, canoe or paddleboard, or if you have a friend who has a sailboat in the marina that works too.